qwaneu/qwaneu.github.io/_ideas/development-feedback-loops.md

 image:
 ---

+Agile Manifesto principle:

+> Continuous attention to technical excellence and good design enhances agility.

-Continuous attention to investing in techical excellence is essential.
+Continuous attention to investing in technical excellence is essential.
 Why?
 Looking at software product development, we can distinguish 3 important feedback loops: the *product loop*, the *getting valuable work done loop* and the *technical excellence loop*.
 The faster the technical excellence loop on the inside goes, the faster the outside loops can go.